YashJariwala31/TEXT-SUMMARIZATION-TOOL/README.md

 - Summarize content from URLs
 - Export summary as `.txt` or `.pdf`
 - Add support for multiple summarization models (e.g., T5, Pegasus)

----

-## 📬 Feedback & Contributions

-Open to suggestions, issues, or pull requests.
-If you find this helpful, consider starring ⭐ the repository.